-Ethical Lawyering Course Code LAWF 3930 Section Number 01 Instructors Kathy Kendall KC and Alana Hughes Course is open to 2L or 3L Course is required Semester winter Credits 3 Days and Times Tuesday at 5:30 to 6:50 p.m. and Assessment Method Thursday at 10:00 to 1 1.20 a.M.
-Assessment Method 100% final exam Materials Legal Profession Act, SBC 1998, c 9 Legal Professions Act, SBC 2024, c 26 Law Society Rules Code of Professional Conduct for British Columbia Calendar Description Additional materials are provided through Moodle.
-This course is an introduction to issues of legal ethics and professional responsibility.
+Ethical Lawyering Course Code LAWF 3930 Section Number 01 Instructors Kathy Kendall KC and Alana Hughes Course is open to 2L or 3L Course is required Semester winter Credits 3 Days and Times Tuesday at 5:30 to 6:50 p.m. and Thursday at 10:00 to 11:20 a.m.
+Assessment Method 100% final exam Materials Legal Profession Act, SBC 1998, c 9 Legal Professions Act, SBC 2024, c 26 Law Society Rules Code of Professional Conduct for British Columbia Additional materials are provided through Moodle.
+Calendar Description This course is an introduction to issues of legal ethics and professional responsibility.
 Students become competent at ethical reasoning in the context of legal practice.
 To achieve this goal, the course covers selected topics in the 'law of lawyering' (for example, the Law Society of British Columbia's Code of Professional Conduct), but also addresses the general question of what it means to be an ethical lawyer.
 Students are expected to develop their awareness of the various moral values underlying the legal system, and to practice how to weigh and apply those values, and the law of lawyering, to ethical problems.
-Selected topics relating to the regulation of In addition to covering the Code of Professional Conduct, the and scope of a lawyer's duties to Indigenous peoples and per Canada are canvassed.
-Guest speakers provide an Indigenous perspective and encourage discussion on ethics in various cul contexts, including in professional relationships with Indigenous peoples.
-Upon completing this course, you should understand able to explain: eoples and persons of an Indigenous s in various cultural s with Indigenous Other information es that lawyers have tow participants and stakeh 2.
-What are the most important parts of the Act, Rules and Code?
-3. What are legal ethics anyway?
+Selected topics relating to the regulation of lawyers' ethics are also addressed.
+Other Information In addition to covering the Code of Professional Conduct , the national scope of a lawyer's duties to Indigenous peoples and person Canada are canvassed.
+Guest speakers provide an Indigenous perspective and encourage discussion on ethics in various cultur contexts, including in professional relationships with Indigenous peoples.
+Upon completing this course, you should understand a able to explain: Other information 4.
+What are the duties that lawyers have toward clients, courts, other legal system participants and stakeholders as well as the public?
+5. What are the most important parts of the Act, Rules and Code?
+6. What are legal ethics anyway?
 How do you know you have an ethical problem as a lawyer, and what you do if you have one?

-Access to Justice Course Code LAWF 3160 Section Number 01 Instructor Dr Andrew Pilliar Course is open to 2L or 3L Course is an elective Semester fall Credits 3 Days and Times Tuesday and Thursday at 11:30 a.m. to 12:50 p.m. .m. meets perspectiv ves requirement yes meets writing requirement yes ng requirement yes 10% participation Assessment Method 15% leading a c lass disc cussion A33C33IIICIIC IVICCIIOU 15% short paper 60% major assig Materials are available on Moodl e Students examine what access to justice (A2J) means in contemporary legal and policy contexts.
-Students are introduced to recent case law, legislation, and research in this pressing area, and Calendar Description critically examine definitions and theoretical underpinnings of access Calcillati Description to justice.
+Access to Justice Course Code LAWF 3160 Section Number 01 Instructor Dr Andrew Pilliar Course is open to 2L or 3L Course is an elective Semester fall Credits 3 Days and Times Tuesday and Thursday at 11:30 a.m. to 12:50 p.m. .m. meets perspectiv ves requirement yes meets writing requirement yes ng requirement yes 10% participation on Assessment Method 15% leading a c lass disc cussion Assessment Method 15% short pape 60% major assig Materials are available or Moodl e Students examine what access to justice (A2J) means in contemporary legal and policy contexts.
+Students are introduced to recent case law, legislation, and research in this pressing area, and Calendar Description critically examine definitions and theoretical underpinnings of access Calcilla Description to justice.
 Students have an opportunity to discuss, assess, and synthesize policy responses to A2J problems and to address A2J issues as they manifest in a range of legal areas (including criminal, civil, and family law).
-Through this co urse, st udents will: 1. develop a critical understanding of what "access to justice" might mean in contemporary discourse, 2 cultivate awareness of the broadth of access to justice problems 2. cultivate awareness of the breadth of access to justice problems Other Information facing individuals, and the methodological tools available for understanding those problems, 3. develop an appreciation of tools available to policy-makers to address public policy issues like access to justice, and 4. critically engage with access to justice problems and synthesize possible solutions based on their knowledge and experience.
+Through this course, students will: develop a critical understanding of what "access to justice" might mean in contemporary discourse, Other Information cultivate awareness of the breadth of access to justice problems facing individuals, and the methodological tools available for understanding those problems, 3. develop an appreciation of tools available to policy-makers to address public policy issues like access to justice, and 4. critically engage with access to justice problems and synthesize possible solutions based on their knowledge and experience.